March 27, 2023

 option for you to ensure you still have work authorization when your parole ends.

-If you’re green card application is still pending when your parole ends, you will lose access to
+If youre green card application is still pending when your parole ends, you will lose access to

 your ORR benefits.
 Once your SIV based green card application is granted, you will be eligible